Jane Wilson-Howarth: Medical career

 for Médecins du monde / Doctors of the World in 2016.
 She works on occasion for Voluntary Service Overseas, including in Nepal and also Nigeria.

-Wilson-Howarth lived in Nepal from 1993 until 1998 and moved back there in 2017, when she worked as a volunteer, writing clinical guidelines for Nepalese paramedics and mentoring clinicians in remote mountain villages through the charity Practical Help Achieving Self Empowerment (PHASE).
+Wilson-Howarth lived in Nepal from 1993 until 1998 and moved back there in 2017 for a further six years, when she worked as a volunteer, writing clinical guidelines for Nepalese paramedics and mentoring clinicians in remote mountain villages through the charity Practical Help Achieving Self Empowerment (PHASE).
 She has also contributed material to the bilingual COVID-19 Nepal Support website and she has articles about COVID-19 in the online Nepali newspaper Setopati.